Edward Stanley, 19th Earl of Derby: Knowsley

 Derby's Knowsley estate has residential properties in the rural parishes of Knowsley, Eccleston, Rainford, Bickerstaffe, and Ormskirk.
 It also rents out commercial properties at the Stanley Grange Business Village, converted from a range of Victorian farm buildings on the estate and opened in June 2013.

 The Grade II* listed Knowsley Hall, with its 2,500 acres of parkland, has been used as the filming location for several television programmes and films, including Boys from the Blackstuff – 'Yosser's Story' (1982), Apparitions (2008), The Liver Birds (2007) as well as television soap operas, Hollyoaks and Coronation Street.
 In 2008, the house received a five-star gold rating for accommodation from inspectors at VisitEngland, the only stately home to be so rated.
 In 2010, Lord Derby announced his 'Green' policies for the estate, which included conservation and generation of efficient energy usage.

-In 2024, Derby argued against the imposition of inheritance tax on farmland, as proposed in the 2024 budget of a new Labour government.
-Having received such land free of inheritance tax, he would in future be subject to the taxation.
-He felt this was unjust and put the survival of regular family farms at risk.
+In November 2024, Derby argued against the imposition of inheritance tax on farmland, as proposed in the first budget of a new Labour government.
+He said “Taking 20 per cent of a business away every generation is just a shockingly awful concept for a government that wants growth.
+It’s going to kill off farming businesses…selling land would make farms less viable”.

 Thoroughbred horse racing

 The Epsom Derby was named after the 12th Earl of Derby, while The Oaks was named after the 12th Earl's house near Epsom.
 The Derby family can trace its horse-racing heritage back to the 5th Earl of Derby in the sixteenth century.

 Derby's maternal grandmother, Catherine, was a well-known racehorse trainer in Wiltshire notably College House, Lambourn, from where she sent out The Schweppes Gold Trophy winner Ra Nova, among others.

 Derby usually has one or two horses in training each year from Hatchfield stud farm, which is managed by his younger brother, Peter Stanley, and houses a small number of brood mares.
 Derby's policy is to sell his colts and race the fillies.
-He currently owns Ouija Board, winner of seven Grade 1 races, including The Oaks, the Irish Oaks and the Breeders' Cup Filly & Mare Turf in 2004, and the last-named race again in 2006.
+He owned Ouija Board, winner of seven Grade 1 races, including The Oaks, the Irish Oaks and the Breeders' Cup Filly & Mare Turf in 2004, and the last-named race again in 2006.
 Ouija Board also won the Prince of Wales's Stakes at Royal Ascot in June 2006.
 She was third in the Japan Cup following that last win, and was retired after going lame before her intended final start in the Hong Kong Vase at Sha Tin in December 2006.
 Ouija Board won over three million pounds in prize money, and Derby has published a book about her, Ouija Board: A Mare in a Million.

 Derby's proposal to build 1,200 houses and a large industrial estate on historic stud land at Hatchfield in Newmarket, Suffolk, was met with opposition from local residents, businesses and the area's largest employers, including Tattersalls, the Jockey Club, Newmarket Racecourse, some of Newmarket's elected councillors, leading trainers, and the local residents' group Save Historic Newmarket.